Middle kingdoms of India: The Chauhans

 The Chauhan dynasty flourished from the 8th to 12th centuries CE.
 It was one of the three main Rajput dynasties of that era, the others being Pratiharas and Paramaras.
 Chauhan dynasties established themselves in several places in North India and in the state of Gujarat in Western India.
 They were also prominent at Sirohi in the southwest of Rajputana, and at Bundi and Kota in the east.
-Inscriptions also associate them with Sambhar, the salt lake area in the Amber (later Jaipur) district (the Sakhambari branch remained near lake Sambhar and married into the ruling Gurjara–Pratihara, who then ruled an empire in Northern India).
+Inscriptions also associate them with Sambhar, the salt lake area in the Amber (later Jaipur) district (the Sakhambari branch remained near lake Sambhar and married into the ruling Gurjara-Pratihara, who then ruled an empire in Northern India).
 Chauhans adopted a political policy that saw them indulge largely in campaigns against the Chalukyas and the invading Muslim hordes.
 In the 11th century, they founded the city of Ajayameru (Ajmer) in the southern part of their kingdom, and in the 12th century, the Chauhans captured Dhilika (the ancient name of Delhi) from the Tomaras and annexed some of their territory along the Yamuna River.

 The Chauhan Kingdom became the leading state in Northern India under King Prithviraj III (1165–1192 CE), also known as Prithvi Raj Chauhan or Rai Pithora.
 Prithviraj III has become famous in folk tales and historical literature as the Chauhan king of Delhi who resisted and repelled the invasion by Mohammed of Ghor at the First Battle of Tarain in 1191.
 Armies from other Rajput kingdoms, including Mewar, assisted him.
 The Chauhan kingdom collapsed after Prithviraj and his armies faced defeat from Mohammed of Ghor in 1192 at the Second Battle of Tarain.

 The Kachwaha

 The Kachwaha originated as tributaries of the preceding powers of the region.
-Some scholars point out that it was only following the downfall, in the 8th-10th century, of Kannauj (the regional seat-of-power, following the break-up of Harsha's empire), that the Kacchapaghata state emerged as a principal power in the Chambal valley of present-day Madhya Pradesh.
+Some scholars point out that it was only following the downfall, in the 8th–10th century, of Kannauj (the regional seat-of-power, following the break-up of Harsha's empire), that the Kacchapaghata state emerged as a principal power in the Chambal valley of present-day Madhya Pradesh.

 The Paramaras

-The Paramara dynasty was a Rajput dynasty in early medieval Indian dynasty who ruled over Malwa region in central India.
+The Paramara dynasty was a Rajput dynasty in early Medieval India who ruled over Malwa region in central India.
 This dynasty was founded by Upendra in c.
 800 CE.
 The most significant ruler of this dynasty was Bhoja who was a philosopher king and polymath.
 The seat of the Paramara kingdom was Dhara Nagari (the present day Dhar city in Madhya Pradesh state).